canonical/kafka-operator/docs/how-to/tls-encryption.md

 (how-to-tls-encryption)=
 # How to enable TLS encryption

 By default, Charmed Apache Kafka uses TLS encryption for all internal communication - inter-broker and broker-controller.
-This is achieve with self-signed certificates that are generated on each application unit at deploy time.
+This is achieved with self-signed certificates that are generated on each application unit at deploy time.

 For external client connections, Charmed Apache Kafka operators implement the requirer side of the [`tls-certificates/v4`](https://github.com/canonical/tls-certificates-interface/blob/main/lib/charms/tls_certificates_interface/v4/tls_certificates.py) charm relation.
 Therefore, any charm implementing the Provider side could be used.